lifeinafolder/javelin-ui/README.md

 The only thing worth looking at is the plugins folder.
 It has a bunch of plugins designed to work on top of Javelin.

-I am in the process of cleaning up the repo and setting up proper Github pages.
+If you download the repo and run it locally using MAMP, XAMPP the root index.html page is the documentation page for all plugins.

-Till then, each plugin folder has a .html file showcasing how to use the plugin.
+Alternatively, each plugin directory has a documentation .html page in it.